VendelinSlezak/BleskOS/README.md

 * USB mass storage

 ### Programs
-* File manager (in fast progress, usable version will be released next week (to 26/8/2021))
+* File manager (in progress, usable version will be released 28/8/2021)
-* Text editor (will be released next week to 28/8/2021)
+* Text editor (in progress, first version will be released 28/8/2021)

 ## How to build
 BleskOS is completly written in NASM.
 You should use last version 2.1